Eight Crazy Nights: Plot

-Davey slowly starts to turn his life around, until one day at a skating rink, Whitey recalls Davey's past—en route to one of Davey's basketball games, Davey's parents died in a car accident and he learned of the tragedy shortly after winning the game.
-He spent the next 21 years in and out of foster facilities and state homes, followed by numbing his pain with alcohol and petty crime during his adolescence and ostracizing himself from Jennifer and his other friends.
-Enraged after being reminded of his trauma, Davey insults Whitey and Eleanore, resulting in a heartbroken Whitey evicting him from his house.
+Davey gradually starts to improve himself, until Whitey one day recounts Davey's past—en route to one of Davey's basketball games, Davey's parents died in a car accident, which he learned of shortly after winning the game.
+Davey spent the rest of his childhood in and out of foster facilities and state homes, numbing his pain with alcohol and petty crime during his teenage years and ostracizing himself from Jennifer and his other friends.
+Enraged after being reminded of his trauma, Davey insults the Duvalls, resulting in a heartbroken Whitey evicting him.

 Davey spends the rest of the day binge-drinking.
-That night, he breaks into the closed mall and hallucinates the logos and mascots of various stores coming to life and confronting him about his inability to grieve.
-He finally opens his parents' Hanukkah card, which contains a heartfelt message asking him not to change who he is, and Davey finally allows himself to mourn his parents.
-When the police arrive to arrest him, Davey escapes and boards a bus to New York City, but the bus is forced to stop when a thumbtack in the road punctures all rear tires.
-Reminded of the Miracle of Hanukkah, Davey sets out to find and make amends with Whitey.
+That night, he drunkenly breaks into the closed mall and hallucinates the mascots of various stores coming to life and confronting him about his inability to grieve.
+He finally opens the card, which contains a heartfelt message asking him not to change who he is, and allows himself to cry over the loss of his parents.
+When the police arrive to arrest him, Davey fights off the officers and escapes.
+He boards a bus to New York City, but the bus is forced to stop when a thumbtack in the road punctures the tires.
+Reminded of the Miracle of Hanukkah, Davey sets out to make amends with Whitey.

-Davey finds Whitey at the All-Star Banquet, an annual town celebration in which one member of the community is recognized for positive contributions with the "Dukesberry All-Star Patch", which Whitey has sought after for thirty-five years.
-When Whitey is passed over again, he resolves to move to Florida to live the remainder of his life in anonymity.
-Davey reminds the townspeople of the abuse they, and he himself, have subjected Whitey to throughout his life and the selfless contributions he has made to the community in spite of that.
-Davey leads them to Whitey, who has gone to the mall with Eleanore.
-The townspeople thank Whitey for his service over the years and the mayor officially grants him the Patch Award, with previous recipients giving him theirs as well.
-As Davey and Jennifer reconcile, Whitey goes into another seizure that he enjoys.
+Davey finds Whitey at the All-Star Banquet, an annual town celebration in which one member of the community is recognized for positive contributions with the "Dukesberry All-Star Patch", which Whitey has coveted for thirty-five years.
+After being passed over again, a dejected Whitey resolves to move to Florida and live the remainder of his life in anonymity.
+Davey reminds the townspeople of the abuse they have subjected Whitey to throughout his life and the selfless contributions Whitey has made to the community in spite of that.
+Davey leads them to the mall, where Whitey is with Eleanore.
+The townspeople thank Whitey for his service over the years and the mayor officially grants him the Patch; previous recipients give him theirs as well.
+As Davey and Jennifer reconcile, Whitey has another seizure, which he proclaims is "the happiest seizure of [his] life."